metadataframes/basex-rdf/README.md

 </options>
 ```

 can be used to list all subject-object pairs linked by the `rdf:type` predicate.
 Note the use of the qualified name in the predicate; prefixes must match the ones declare in the RDF source data.
-Alternatively, an unqualified IRI (e.g., `http://www.w3.org/1999/02/22-rdf-syntax-ns#`) may also be used.
+Alternatively, an unqualified IRI (e.g., `http://www.w3.org/1999/02/22-rdf-syntax-ns#`) may be used instead.

 ## TODO
 * Incorporate test suite using [XSpec](https://github.com/xspec/xspec/)